 - This is a one-pot meal, making it incredibly easy to prepare.

-- It's made with easy-to-find ingredients.
+- It's made with easy-to-find ingredients, and it is budget-friendly.

 Ingredients